lpanebianco/gdeltngrams/README.md

 # gdeltngrams

 This repository provides a Python package for accessing the GDELT Web News NGrams 3.0 API and locally reconstructing full-text news articles.
-No web scraping is involved.
+No web scraping is performed.

 To learn more about the dataset, please visit the official announcement: https://blog.gdeltproject.org/announcing-the-new-web-news-ngrams-3-0-dataset/